WyahidBadri/react-assessment/README.md

 ## Deliverables

 1. Tackle app above with React.
-Make sure to write clean code, with frequent git commits
+Make sure to write clean code, with frequent git commits.
+Don't forget to style it and make it look good.

 ## Bonus

- Style that puppy and make it look goooooood.

-## Super Bonus

-Feeling like a rockstar?
 Add the Pokémon's abilities to the rendered profile (see mockup above).

 ## Completion

-Fork and clone this repo, complete the application, and submit your pull request w/ your self assessment
+Fork and clone this repo, complete the application, and submit your pull request.